 I seek to disappear any notion that I’m seasoned or experienced.
 At the very least, I don’t see it as an unfair advantage, because if it were, I would have figured out this “six-month” thing by now.
 Maybe I’d be able to do it in three months!

 A beginner’s mentality is fresh.
 It’s open to learning.
 It remains curios.
 It doesn’t lose focus or interest.

 Every day, we can start with a beginner’s mentality, or focus on a thousand yesterdays where we didn’t see the ship come in.
 We can maintain excitement for what we’re doing or make a meaning of our failures.

 Although it’s good to acknowledge the ships that didn’t come to pick you up, focusing on them long-term is sure to be detrimental.
 You’ll just keep waiting at the docks and prove yourself right, even as ships come and go!

 On the journey to success, you don’t want to keep proving that things don’t work for you.
 You want to begin finding proof that you’re going to make it.
 And you want to do this daily.

 In saying all this, I’m mostly preaching to myself.

-I do feel I could do a better job of setting rails, and to that extent, I am letting my self-esteem lead the way.
+I could do a better job of setting rails, and to that extent, I am letting my self-esteem lead the way.
 And I find this helpful.

 Do you feel you get caught up in the wrong things?